Toyo Tire Corporation

 0 / 1

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-However, no commitment could be found in the company's own reporting.
+The company mentions supporting training for natural rubber producers, including smallholders, to enhance yield and quality in its own reporting.
+However, no clear commitment to supporting smallholders could be found.

 0 / 1